xkillbit/reachability/README.md

 >
 > echo "192.168.1.1/32" >> targets.list

-Fire at will:
+Fire at will options are positional and speed is optional as it defaults to slow:
->sudo ./reachy.py targets.list
+>sudo ./reachy.py targets.list [speed_in_packets_per_second]